LAL01. Latin American Library - Manuscript Collections

 Identifier: Manuscripts-Collection 18

 Scope and Contents 1923-1925.
 Correspondence accumulated while Gates was director of the Middle American Research Institute of Tulane University (1924-1925), 847 pieces.
-The William E. Gates Papers were accumulated whlie Gates served as Director of the Tulane University Middle American Research Institute from its inception in the spring of 1924 until March, 1926.
+The William E. Gates Papers were accumulated while Gates served as Director of the Tulane University Middle American Research Institute from its inception in the Spring of 1924 until March, 1926.
 Arranged chronologically, correspondence from 1923 through 1925 together with invoices from 1924 and 1925 comprise the majority of the...